KeyWgh/keywgh.github.io/index.md

   </div>
   <div id="right_col">
     <p class="lead">
-      Hi, I am Ganghua Wang, a third-year Ph.
+      Hi, I am Ganghua Wang, a fourth-year Ph.
 D. student at the School of Statistics, University of Minnesota. </p>
  <p class="research">I have a broad interest in statistical learning methods and applications, mostly motivated by real-world problems.
 Recently, I am working on privacy-preserving learning methods and deep learning theory.
 If you're interested in any areas above and want to talk with me, feel free to email me or drop by my office.
 Here is my <a href='assets/resource/CV_GW.pdf'>CV</a>.</p>